 Learnerships 2026 in South Africa

 A learnership combines workplace training with classroom study to deliver a nationally recognised NQF qualification.
-Learners earn a monthly stipend (typically R4,500 - R9,500) for 12-36 months, and many complete with a permanent job offer.
-Below are the major 2026 learnership programmes at South Africa's largest employers - state-owned enterprises, banks, retailers, and mining houses.
+Learners earn a monthly stipend for 12-36 months, and many complete with a permanent job offer.
+Below are 35 verified 2026 learnership programmes at South Africa's largest employers - state-owned enterprises, banks, retailers, FMCG, mining and automotive.

 Legitimate learnerships never charge application fees.
 Any WhatsApp message, SMS, or social media post asking for money to "secure a placement" or "reserve a spot" is a scam.
 Apply only through each company's official careers portal (linked on every page below).